orbitalis-framework/py-busline/README.md

-from busline.client.subscriber.event_handler import CallbackEventHandler

 # Busline for Python

 Agnostic asynchronous pub/sub library for Python and official library for [Orbitalis](https://github.com/orbitalis-framework/py-orbitalis).

-This library is fully based on `asyncio` and provided out-of-the-box a local and MQTT implementation.
+This library is fully based on `asyncio` and provides out-of-the-box a local and MQTT implementation.

-In addiction, you can choose between a pair pub/sub or a client, i.e. a set of publishers and subscribers.
+You can choose between a pair pub/sub or a client, i.e. a set of publishers and subscribers.
 Client allows you to use a _heterogeneous combination_ of pubs/subs (e.g., local + MQTT).

-Busline allows you to choose your favourite programming pattern between _callback_ and _iterator_.
+Thanks to Busline, you can choose your favourite programming pattern between _callback_ and _iterator_ (or both!).

 ## Quick start